spiir/aiia-sample/README.md

 2. Register
 3. Navigate to `Accounts` page using `Accounts` button in the navigation bar
 4. Press either `Connect More Accounts via iframe` or `Connect More Accounts via redirect` it showcases 2 different types of flows
-5. Go through the Viia flow
+5. Go through the Aiia flow
 6. At the end you'll be redirected to sample app's callback page with some explanation of what's happening behind the scenes
 7. Press the appropriate button for the flow you went through in the callback page
 8. You'll be navigated back to the Accounts page, which will be not empty anymore